natandaniel/java/jpa/src/main/java/jpa/examples/online_learning_platform/course/readme.md

-# Course Subpackage - Design Choices Overview
+# Online learning platform Course domain

 ## Introduction

-The `course` subpackage models the key entities and their relationships for an online learning platform.
-This package is responsible for representing Courses, Modules, Lessons, Lesson Sections, and their associated content types, while ensuring the system remains extensible, maintainable, and aligned with best practices in JPA and domain-driven design.
+This package models some entities and their relationships for an online learning platform course domain.
+It represents Courses, Modules, Lessons, Lesson Sections, and their associated content types, while ensuring the system remains extensible, maintainable, and aligned with best practices in JPA and domain-driven design.

 ---